-- 3) Out-of-Sequence-Measurements: Although the tracker is sorting all detections in a time interval based on their timestamp, occasionally the current observation might be older than the current tracker state.
-The reason for that is the different processing time of the asynchronous detection modules.
-A connected laser leg detector produces frequent observations, while a HOG detector needs more time for processing one image.
-If processing of the observations is triggered while the HOG module still processes its image, the detection of the HOG is outdated in the next processing cycle of the tracker, because its timestamp (set by the processed image) is older than the timestamp of the current hypotheses in the tracker set by recent leg detections.
-To handle this out-of-sequence measurement (OOSM), the motion model of the tracker is skipped and the observation is predicted to the current timestamp using the predict method of its assigned filtering algorithm (Sec.
-III-C.4).
-The observation is then normally used to update the hypotheses in the tracker.
-A detailed analysis of the benefits of the OOSM modeling will be subject of future work. - 4) Filtering: Generally, we designed the people tracker as a framework and allow for any filtering algorithm that can use Gaussian distributions as input and reflect its state as a Gaussian.
-As in our former work [22], we apply a 6D Kalman filter tracker that tracks the position and velocity of each hypothesis in the system [23].
+- 3) Out-of-Sequence-Measurement (OOSM): OOSMs occur because of the different processing time of the asynchronous detection modules.
+Consider a laser leg detector with frequent observations, while a HOG detector needs more time for processing one image.
+If processing of the observations is triggered while the HOG module still processes its image, the state of the hypotheses is set by recent laser detections.
+Now, the timestamp of the HOG detection (determined by the processed image) is older than the current state in the tracker.
+To handle these OOSMs, the motion model of the tracker is skipped and the observations are predicted to the current timestamp using the predict method of their assigned filtering algorithm (Sec.
+III-C4).
+The observations are then normally used to update the hypotheses in the tracker.
+A detailed analysis of the OOSM handling will be subject of future work. - 4) Filtering: Generally, we designed the people tracker as a framework and allow for any filtering algorithm that can use Gaussian distributions as input and reflect its state as a Gaussian.
+For example in [22] the tracker is used with a 12-dimensional state to track people's position, orientation, and velocity.
+In this work however, we apply a 6D Kalman filter that tracks the position and velocity of each hypothesis in the system as we already did in a former work [23].
 The state space of a hypothesis is given by:

-$$\mathbf{x} = (x, y, z, \dot{x}, \dot{y}, \dot{z})^T , \qquad (7)$$ where x, y, z denote the 3D position and $\dot{x}, \dot{y}, \dot{z}$ the 3-dimensional velocity.
-Each hypothesis undergoes a normally distributed constant acceleration over the time interval $[\mathbf{x}{k-1}, \mathbf{x}k]$ .
-Additionally, the confidence $c_h$ of each hypothesis is lowered by a fixed time dependent value in the prediction step of the filter.
+$$\mathbf{x} = (x, y, z, \dot{x}, \dot{y}, \dot{z})^T , \qquad (7)$$ where x,y,z denote the 3D position and \dot{x},\dot{y},\dot{z} the 3-dimensional velocity.
+Each hypothesis undergoes a normally distributed constant acceleration over the time interval $[\mathbf{x}{k-1},\mathbf{x}k]$.
+Additionally, the confidence c_h of each hypothesis is lowered by a fixed time dependent value in the prediction step of the filter.

-5) Hypotheses Management: The system comprises several mechanism to manage and limit the number of hypotheses.
+5) Hypotheses Management: The system comprises several mechanisms to manage and limit the number of hypotheses.
 First, the tracker merges hypotheses with similar positions and velocities.
 Second, it prunes weak hypotheses with high positional covariance and low confidence, i.e. those that are not observed anymore.
-Third, detections and hypotheses in walls or obstacles can be pruned by using knowledge of the operation area, e.g. from an occupancy map which is also used by the robot for localization.
+Third, detections and hypotheses in walls or obstacles can be pruned by using knowledge of the operation area, e.g. from an occupancy map (Fig. 2).